liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Shallow Copy vs Deep Copy (of Nested Lists)
-- Shallow Copy: a copy where inner objects share addresses with the original, but the outer list object is diferent
+- **Shallow Copy**: a copy where inner objects share addresses with the original, but the outer list object is diferent
   - Changes made to MUTABLE inner objects (other lists) are reflected in the copy AND the original.
-- Deep Copy: a copy where no addresses are shared
+- **Deep Copy**: a copy where no addresses are shared
   - Changes made to MUTABLE inner objects (other lists) are only reflected in the object that was changed.

 ```Python